 What Can You Do If The Bike You Want Doesn’t Come With A Console

 Some bikes like the Spinner S5 or Schwinn AC Performance Plus With Carbon Blue Belt Drive have a console you can buy separately – they are good consoles but they’re not the most affordable ones.

-There doesn’t seem to be a generic model for spin bikes but you can with a little DIY skills add a bicycle meter to the bike to get basic measures (such a CatEye).
+There doesn’t seem to be a generic model for spin bikes but you can with a little DIY skills add a bicycle computer or sensors to the bike to get basic measures (such as a CatEye).
 It is fitting it to the handlebars and modifying the spoke magnet that take a little work.

 There is plenty think about when getting a console if you want more than just a basic one.
 The most basic ones do come on a few bikes but they only offer basic measures and normally don’t include cadence or RPM or Watts.

 To get those that do give you more you normally have to pay for extra features too which I guess reflects how serious and committed to your workouts, conditioning and training.